cachix/devenv/docs/getting-started.md

     }
     ```

-You update `devenv` by reinstalling it, and it will automatically delete the old version
+!!! note

+    To update `devenv` run the installation commands to reinstall.
 and install the latest one.

 ## Initial setup